A Founder's Guide to 15 Active Biotech VCs

 Image of DCVC Bio - Top VCs in Biotechnology

-DCVC Bio is a venture capital fund that invests in early-stage life science companies.
-The firm concentrates on businesses that are built on deep-tech approaches to solve major challenges.
+DCVC Bio is a venture capital fund based in San Francisco that invests in early-stage life science companies.
+Their focus is on businesses that apply deep-tech solutions to challenges in biology and agriculture.

-• Industries of focus: Life science, biotechnology, AgTech
+• Industries of focus: AgTech, biotechnology, and life science

 • Founded: 2018

-• Notable investments: AbCellera, BioPhero, MycoWorks, Umoja Biopharma
+• Notable portfolio companies: AbCellera, BioPhero, MycoWorks, Umoja Biopharma

 You can refer to their website here.